 Your Voice, Your Story

 Sometimes it is difficult to put feelings into words.
-They say a picture paints a thousand words.
-In 2021, we invited people to express their “Voice” by creating a picture, painting, symbol or sending in a photo that represents what clinical trials mean to them.
+White Coats Foundation invites people to express their “Voice” by creating a picture, painting, symbol or sending in a photo that represents what clinical trials mean to them.

 Your Voice,Your Story Gallery

-The White Coats Foundation selected storytellers for further presentation at the White Coats Foundation “Your Voice, Your Story” public webinar held on International Clinical Trials Day-20th of May.
+The White Coats Foundation selected storytellers for further presentation at the “Your Voice, Your Story” public webinar held on International Clinical Trials Day-20th of May.

 International Clinical Trials Day - May 20th

 20 May is International Clinical Trials Day.
 International Clinical Trials Day commemorates James Lind’s experiment with citrus fruits as one of the first reported clinical trials in medicine.
 Lind was able to provide evidence of the link between fruit and preventing scurvy.
 International Clinical Trials Day is celebrated around the world to raise awareness of the importance of clinical trials and research in healthcare.